YairHalberstadt/stronginject/README.md

 Similiarly please do open issues if you spot any bugs.

 Please feel free to work on any open issue and open a PR.
 Ideally open an issue before working on something, so that the effort doesn't go to waste if it's not suitable.

+## Need Help?

+I tend to hang around on gitter so feel free to chat at https://gitter.im/stronginject/community#share You can also [open an issue](https://github.com/YairHalberstadt/stronginject/issues/new/choose), ask on stackoverflow, or tag [me](https://twitter.com/HalberstadtYair) on twitter.